Chaaronn/Auto-PGN-Generator/README.md

 # USAGE

-run main.py
+python run main.py

-pgn for given variations in setup.ini will be generated in the file path
+pgn for given variations in setup.ini will be generated in the file path of the Python file.

-I'll be adding more variations as I go

 # TODO